yashicapaliwal08/foodOrderingWebsite/README.md

 # foodOrderingWebsite
 A food ordering website with MERN Stack.
+It has Add to cart, Payment Options and many other fascinating functionalities.